Lasha Shergelashvili

 Lasha Shergelashvili (ლაშა შერგელაშვილი, /ka/; born 17 January 1992) is a Georgian professional footballer who plays for Samgurali as a left back.

 Known mostly for long-distance free kick goals, he has won all three domestic competitions with different teams.

 Club career

 Shergelashvili started his professional career with Torpedo Kutaisi before moving to Dinamo Tbilisi.
 In 2015, he lifted his first Georgian Cup trophy, having contributed with four appearances during the campaign.

 The next year Shergelashvili secured the champion's title with Samtredia.

 In January 2017, the player signed his first contract with a foreign club, Latvian side RFS.
-Two years later, he moved to Greek Super League club PAS Giannina.
+Two years later, he moved to Super League Greece club PAS Giannina.

 Following a short-term tenure at Dinamo Batumi, In January 2021, Shergelashvili joined Telavi on a year-long deal.

 He spent the next three seasons with Torpedo, becoming the cup and supercup winner.
 Individually, twice in a row he was named in Team of the Year.

 In December 2024, fellow Imeretian club Samgurali announced the signing of Shergelashvili.